DisplayPort to HDMI Adapter 5 Pack GoldPlated Display Port to HDMI Converter DP to HDMI Cord Male to Female Compatible with Computer Desktop Laptop. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
-COMPACT DESIGN - The portable Display Port to HDMI adapter connects a desktop or laptop with Display Port (DP, DisplayPort++, DP++) port to a monitor, display, projector, or HDTV with HDMI input; Tuck this lightweight gadget into your bag or pocket to make business presentation, enjoy home entertainment, or extend your workspace to increase productivity; An HDMI cable is required (sold separately) INCREDIBLE PERFORMANCE - The DisplayPort male to HDMI female converter supports video resolutions up to 1920x1080@60Hz (1080p Full HD) / 1920x1200 and uncompressed digital 7.1, 5.1 or 2 audio channels surround sound; Gold plated DP connector resists corrosion and abrasion and improves signal transmission performance SUPERIOR STABILITY - DisplayPort locking connector with latches prevents accidental disconnection, and provides a secure connection; Release button on the DisplayPort connector must be press
+COMPACT DESIGN - The portable Display Port to HDMI adapter connects a desktop or laptop with Display Port (DP, DisplayPort++, DP++) port to a monitor, display, projector, or HDTV with HDMI input; Tuck this lightweight gadget into your bag or pocket to make business presentation, enjoy home entertainment, or extend your workspace to increase productivity; An HDMI cable is required (sold separately) INCREDIBLE PERFORMANCE - The DisplayPort male to HDMI female converter supports video resolutions up to 1920x1080@60Hz (1080p Full HD) / 1920x1200 and uncompressed digital 7.1, 5.1 or 2 audio channels surround sound; Gold plated DP connector resists corrosion and abrasion and improves signal transmission performance SUPERIOR STABILITY - DisplayPort locking connector with latches prevents accidental disconnection, and provides a secure connection; Release button on the DisplayPort connector must be pressed before unplugging; It is NOT a bi